cessda/cessda.cvs.contentguide/translations.md

 - Code definition rephrased

-Note: 'Code removed' and 'Code added' are automatically added by the system to version changes information.
+Note: When a code has been removed or added to the source, causing the same changes to the TL version, the information ‘Code removed’ and ‘Code added’ are automatically added by the system to the change log.

 Further information on the meaning of these is on the DDI Alliance website under the versioning policy: